 e. whether or not these courses will count toward requirements or electives for your major and/or minor, or for other majors and minors, or for general education requirements.

-5. Please include a sample weekly or daily schedule, with proposed meeting times and other instructional activities.
+6. Please include a weekly or daily schedule, with proposed class meeting times and other instructional activities.

-9. What is the ideal number of students for this program and the maximum number of students?
+10. What is the ideal number of students for this program?
+Is there a maximum number of students?

-Summer, fall and spring JBS program courses will participate in the online Course Evaluation system.
+JBS program courses will participate in the standard online university Course Evaluation system.
 A supplementary assessment form may also be utilized.